 Directed by Oz Perkins (Legally Blonde, Psycho II), Gretel and Hansel is a delightfully eerie retelling of an age-old tale.
 When title characters, the brother and sister duo, leave their home to escape a depressed, near-homicidal mother, the find themselves cold and hungry; lost in the woods.

-After wandering through the maze of trees the find themselves in, they eventually happen on a cluster of mushrooms and gorge on them.
+After wandering through the maze of trees, they eventually happen on a cluster of mushrooms and gorge on them.
 As we all know, this is never a good idea when lost in the forest and the siblings begin to see strange visions and hear strange, disembodied voices whispering to them from the trees.

 It will come as no surprise to you when I tell you this dubious dwelling is home to an evil witch (Alice Krige) with a penance for eating children.
 Contrary to the ancient fairy tale, where the house is made of gingerbread and everything is edible; the creepy cottage is just an ordinary – if somewhat rundown – home; it’s the occupant that is the cause for major concern.